A Complete Guide To The Best Headshots (Updated 2024)

 As we are shooting I always ask, what type of movies, roles and characters you wish you could play?
 What movies you wish you were casted in?
 The reason is to put yourself in the mindset of the character.
 I want to see your interpretation of the characters you wish you can see yourself in.
 The casting director will see it to and it will help you land those roles.
 One issue I see with many actors is “deer in headlights”.
 They are lost in the forest.
 They have no idea what they want.
 They are like a flashlight spreading everywhere and need to become like a laser, super focused and precise in what they want.
 As a photographer I want to know, what you're trying to achieve?
 I'm not a mind reader and if I have no idea what the purpose is, I don't know what to feel when I look at the photos or what the photos could be used for.
 I'm just as lost as you are.
 Headshots work better when there is purpose and meaning behind them.

 Most people don't realize Daniel day Lewis and Christian Bale are British.
 They are chameleons, completely different characters in every movie.
 Seth Rogen is the same person in every movie.
-This is called dynamic range, I need everything from sweet innocent girl next door to devil wear Prada bitch on wheels.
+This is called dynamic range, I need everything from sweet innocent girl next door to devil wears prada bitch on wheels.
 Need to see an entire range of emotions and characters.
 You need to have different headshots for different roles.
 Different energies and emotions will give you more options.
 The more options you have, the better chances of booking a role.
 This is why I have so many different lighting setups, it’s there to give you different styles for different roles.

 You have to ask yourself, why do you want to be an actor?
 What roles are you going for?
 Why do you want them?
 Why you and not the next person?
 What makes you so special that they have to cast you and not the next guy?
 The reason why I ask these questions is to find the reason and purpose for each individual headshot.
 I'm a very pragmatic person.
 I care about facts over feelings.
 We need to ask what is the purpose of this photo?
 Are these the photos you would use for an audition?
 What would you do with this photo?
 Why does it exist?
 What do you feel when you look at them?
 What do you want me to feel?
 What do you want others to feel?
 What do you want the casting director to feel?

 I recently got into 3D animation and one thing I learned was that 3D artists use reference files or websites that have photos and videos of real life objects that they could use when they draw and animate in their projects.
 It is extremely difficult to draw a doughnut or a car from memory.
 It wont look realistic, we can’t remember the little details and nuances of objects from our heads, we need something to base our drawing and modeling from.
 When given a script, what reference files or life experiences do you have to relate to the character?
 As an actor you need to build reference files in the back of your mind.
-Reference files comes from your life experiences.
+Reference files comes from your past life experiences.
 In order to make your acting more believable and realistic, you need a solid foundation or skeleton to start.
 This is essentially what method acting is.
 You can’t fake it, everybody will know.
 Many actors when researching a character try to live through the eyes and experiences of the character they're going to portray.
 They can spend months learning a new skill just for 5 seconds of film time.
 A perfect example is, I speak Russian.
 When I hear people try to speak Russian on TV or movies 99% of the time I'm like “that's not Russian, I don’t know what that is”.
 The more reference files you have and build, the easier your acting becomes.
 Reference files are essential in every actors toolbox.
 Just remember the golden rule “garbage in, garbage out”.

 Casting directors look at the photos for less than 1 second and decide if you fit the roles they are looking for.
 You have to ask yourself, why you?
 There are 1000 people all going for the same role.
 What makes you so special?
 What makes you the only obvious choice for the role?
 In the TV show Game of Thrones, the show runners said about Peter Dinklage's casting, "If he hadn't accepted the part, oh, boy, I don't know what we would have done.”
 How do you put yourself in the same situation?
 How do you make it that you're the best option for the role.
 These are very difficult questions to answer but the answers will come with the more experience in the industry you have.
 All the lighting setups will create different moods and environments for you to take the headshots that will land you the roles you're looking for.